ga-wdi-boston/wdi_6_rails_api_movies/README.md

 #### Demo
-Change the JSON representation for Articles and Comments.
+Change the JSON representation for Movies and Reviews.

 * Add the active_model_serializers gem to the Gemfile and bundle.
 	``gem 'active_model_serializers'``

-* Generate a serializer for the Article resource.
+* Generate a serializer for the Movie resource.
-	``rails g serializer article``
+	``rails g serializer movie``

 * Add the title and body attributes in the serializer.
   `attributes :id, :title, :body`

-	This will constrain/limit the JSON returned for an Article to show only the id , title, body.
+	This will constrain/limit the JSON returned for an Movie to show only the id , title, body.

 * restart server and got to the root.